hereariim/DEEP-NAPARI/Exercise-4_My first widget/Exercise.md

     assert len(np.unique(my_widget_thd))==2
 ```

-You can run the test after install pytest:
+You can run the test after install pytest (Be at napari-mifobio directory level):
 ```
-pip install ".[testing]" #Be at napari-mifobio directory level
+pip install ".[testing]"
 ```
 and run the test
 ```